CasparKielwein/Aaargh/Mechanics.md

 ### Comment
 Why four defenses and a single save (like dnd 4) and not AC + 3 saves like other editions?
-Based on the assumption, that player characters will cast more spells on more targets than NPCs, binding spells to rolls made by the player gives them more todo instead of having the DM roll a lot of saves for a player action.
+Based on the assumption, that player characters will cast more spells on more targets than NPCs, binding spells to rolls made by the player gives them more to do instead of having the DM roll a lot of saves for a player action.
 This should increase the feeling of having the initiative for the players and makes larger numbers of enemies more manageable.

 ### Hitpoints and Heals

-TODO: How do hitpoints and heals increase with levels?
-TODO: How much impact should Toughness have on hitpoints?

 Hitpoints at level 1 are determined by your class and the *Toughness* attribute.
+Lowest value: 6
+Highest Value: 12

+Increase per level are automatic.
+Heros gain additional HP every level.

+Lowest Increase: 3
+Highest Increase: 6

+#### Endurance

+Each Hero has a number of Endurance Points which they use to regain Hit Points.
+The number of Endurance Points is determined by your class.

+When a Hero spends an Endurance Point they regain a number of Hit points equal to 1/4 of their maximum number of Hit Points.

+#### Comment
+Hits Points increase every level to give Players a constant feeling of getting stronger by simply having "larger numbers".
+HP per level are not dependent on Toughness, as this would make the attribute an automatic choice for every tank character.
+Consider that Attribute values range from zero to six.

 ### Disciplines and Manouvers